 HubSpot provides a much smoother user experience and allows access to all of the marketing tools you might need at the Professional and Enterprise level, instead of buying separate modules and tools that quickly add up.

 And there’s more.
 Marketo has always been shaped with Enterprises in mind, that’s true.
 HubSpot used to focus more on SMBs but now with their addition of more powerful, enterprise features they cater to both audiences.
 This makes HubSpot a great choice because you’ll have the peace of mind of never having to rip out and replace your software due to your growth.

 We’ve covered even more reasons to support why HubSpot’s the ideal solution here.

 Versatility and range of tools

 Marketo offers personalised marketing solutions for specific industries.
-As we've said in previous points, they cover five main modules of marketing (email, consumer, customer base, mobile and lead management) which you can buy separately or in bundles to create an automated platform that suits your needs.
+As we've said previously, they cover seven main modules of marketing which you can buy separately or in bundles to create an automated platform that suits your needs.

-In contrast, HubSpot is an all-in-one inbound marketing platform, offering the ability to create optimised content for blogs, web pages, emails - based on customer data.
+In contrast, HubSpot is a powerful CRM platform, offering the ability to create optimised content for blogs, web pages, emails - based on customer data.
 It allows you to create reports, check analytics and more - all in one place.
 There’s also the option to integrate up to 1,000 external tools with HubSpot's App Integration Ecosystem if you want to strengthen your marketing muscle even more.